iamsmkr/attila/README.md

 	    template: tags
 	```

-	where the first part is the url (/tags/) and the second part is the template which will be used(tags.hbs).
+	Here, the first part is the url (/tags/) and the second part is the template which will be used(tags.hbs).
 You leave off the .hbs since ghost takes care of it.

 ## Copyright & License